 Back in the days, the city of Lampang was a busy commercial center, receiving commodities from neighboring Laos and Burma.
 The merchants needed a convenient means to transfer the goods from the train station to local shops, storerooms, and warehouses; they also needed a good means of transportation across the developing city.
 This is where the horse carriages came into play, becoming the city’s unofficial symbol (its official symbol is a white rooster).

 At the time, horse carriages were in use in several other areas in the north, but they disappeared with time, and today you’ll only find them in Lampang – nowhere else in Thailand.

 This unique means of transportation became a fun tourist attraction – you can travel across Lampang in different routes in a decorated horse carriage that even the locals enjoy.
 This interesting attraction is recommended to every tourist visiting Lampang.

-I recall reading an entertaining story (3 years ago) about a test taxi meter installed in several carriages, attempting to allow the passenger to choose between a fixed price tour or a taxi meter priced tour.
+I recall reading an entertaining story (3 years ago) about a test taxi meter installed in several carriages, attempting to allow the passenger to choose between a fixed price tour or a taximeter priced tour.

 The last time I got to take a horse carriage tour in Lampang was in December 2018 and I haven’t seen any taxi meter, so I can’t tell what happened with that experiment.
 What I did see was a shiny statue of a horse carriage in local festivities – which highlights their centrality in the city life to date.

-Conclusion: the Lampang Horse Carriages are one of Lampang’s famous, prominent symbols, and a tour across the city in a decorated horse carriage is an inseparable part of the visit.
+The Lampang Horse Carriages are one of Lampang’s famous, prominent symbols, and a tour across the city in a decorated horse carriage is an inseparable part of the visit.